justineichelberger/vacation-optimizer/README.md

 # Vacation Optimizer
-## A Python application for data driven destination selection
+## A Python Application for Data-Driven Vacation Destination Selection
 To obtain API access from openweathermap.org visit: https://openweathermap.org/appid The application is set within a Jupyter notebook (https://jupyter.org/) This application depends on the use of the following external Python libraries: